Sabbha20/Sabbha20/README.md

 > 💻 Former SOA & OSB Developer at Cognizant (2015-2022)
 > 🌱 Perpetual learner, always exploring new horizons
 > 💡 Fascinated by Python, AI/ML, Blockchain, Rust, and Flutter
-> 🤝 Collaborative team player aspiring to revolutionize the blockchain space
+> 🤝 Collaborative team player aspiring to revolutionize the tech space

 ---